RowanHarley/Slither-Server/README.md

 # Contributions

 I appreciate any contributions given in the form of pull request's.
+For more details, read [CONTRIBUTING.md](https://github.com/RowanHarley/Slither-Server/blob/master/CONTRIBUTING.md)